 In completing the financial information section, please provide detailed information about the value of your assets.
 The committee reviews assets to determine if there is enough income and/or value to cover basic neccessities such as food, shelter and utilities.

 Cash on Hand Cash in Bank Acct's RRSPs Bonds Mutual Funds/Stocks Other Investments

 Current Value Amount Owing

 House

 Second Property

 Other.

-Make Year Current Value Amount Owing ,
+Vehicles - including recreation vehicles Make Year Current Value Amount Owing